August 23: Today in Royal History

 August 23, 1945 – Death of Stéphanie of Belgium, Crown Princess of Austria at the Benedictine Abbey of Pannonhalma in Hungary; buried the Benedictine Abbey of Pannonhalma in Hungary with her second husband

 Stéphanie was the wife of Crown Prince Rudolf of Austria who died by suicide with his mistress at Mayerling, his hunting lodge outside of Vienna, Austria.
 Their marriage was happy at first, but shortly after the birth of their daughter, the relationship between Stéphanie and Rudolf began to deteriorate.
-It is likely that Rudolf infected Stéphanie with a sexually transmitted disease, causing her to be infertile and unable to provide a male heir for the Austrian throne.
+Rudolf likely infected Stéphanie with a sexually transmitted disease, causing her to be infertile and unable to provide a male heir for the Austrian throne.
 After Rudolf’s suicide, the custody of Stéphanie’s daughter Elisabeth Marie was taken over by her grandfather Emperor Franz Joseph.
 In 1900, Stéphanie married Hungarian Count Elemér Lónyay de Nagy-Lónya et Vásáros-Namény.
-Following the marriage, Stéphanie’s daughter Elisabeth broke off all contact with her mother.
-Stéphanie lost her imperial and royal titles because the marriage was unequal and incurred the wrath of her father.
+After the marriage, Stéphanie’s daughter Elisabeth broke off all contact with her mother.
+Stéphanie lost her imperial and royal titles because the marriage was unequal and incurred her father’s wrath.

 Unofficial Royalty: Princess Stéphanie of Belgium, Crown Princess of Austria